 Estero Bay Dental uses the highest quality materials and precision fitting techniques to provide comfortable, natural looking dentures.
 We also offer implant-supported dentures for patients who prefer a more stable replacement option than traditional dentures provide.

+Dentures can be used to replace an entire arch of teeth or several missing teeth on an arch.
 Like a bridge, partial dentures rest on surrounding teeth to fill in the gaps where one or more teeth are missing.
 But unlike a bridge, partial dentures are fully removable by the wearer.
 Partials are affordable alternatives to other types of dental prosthetics and are custom-made to blend in with each patient’s natural teeth.
 It takes a little time to adapt to new partials, but many people find that they reclaim much of their original function and aesthetics with partial dentures in place.

-You may be a candidate for partial dentures if you have one or more missing teeth, and the space they once filled is surrounded by other teeth or permanent restorations.
+Partial dentures may be for you if you have one or more missing teeth, and the space they once filled is surrounded by other teeth or permanent restorations.

-If you decide to get a partial denture, you’ll need to visit your dentist to have metal clasps attached to your surrounding teeth and an impression made of the area your partial will fill.
+If you decide to get a full or partial denture, the first step will be to make an impression of the area your denture will fill.
 The impression will be sent to a dental lab, where a technician will fabricate a custom denture that includes a gum-colored base that will fit securely over your gums.

 Yes.
 Good oral health is still important – even if you have a few missing teeth.
 In addition to caring for your new dental prosthetic, you’ll also need to brush your gums and tongue twice daily to stimulate circulation and remove bacteria that could cause gum disease.
 Continue seeing your dentist twice yearly for exams and cleanings, and be sure to bring your partial dentures along to each visit.
 After a few years, you may find that your partial needs to be rebased to better fit the changes to the bone structure in your mouth.